patrickfuchs/buildH/docs/json_format.md

 In the the next lines, each `key` is basically a carbon atom name (between quotes) on which one wants to reconstruct hydrogens.
 This is the same atom name as found in the pdb or gro file.
 The corresponding `value` is a list containing 3 or 4 strings separated by a comma:

 - The first string can be either `"CH"`, `"CH2"`, `"CH3"` or `"CHdoublebond"`.
-It indicates to buildH if we want to reconstruct one H, two Hs, 3 Hs (sp3 carbon) or one H of a double bond (sp2 carbon) respectively.
+It indicates to buildH if we want to reconstruct one H, 2 Hs, 3 Hs (sp3 carbon) or one H of a double bond (sp2 carbon) respectively.
 In fact, it represents the type of carbon on which we want to build new hydrogens.
 - The next strings are called helpers (see below) and are atom names between quotes.
 We have 2 helpers for `"CH2"`, `"CH3"` or `"CHdoublebond"`, and 3 helpers for `"CH"`.

 So the general syntax is `[type of C on which we want to build Hs, name of helper1, name of helper2, ...]`.
 The choice of helpers and their order in the json file depends on the type of carbon.
 Everything is described below.